Articles of Association and Code of Ethics

 Our commitment to encourage business ethics has become stronger in recent years.
 More specifically, in 2019:

-- we adopted the Ethics and Respect manifesto whose values unite us and define our group culture, how we make decisions and act as a consequence.
-The principle "Do the right thing!" steers all our interactions with our stakeholders: investors, customers, colleagues and the community;
+- we adopted the values that unite us and define our group culture, how we make decisions and act as a consequence.
+These values steer all our interactions with our stakeholders: investors, customers, colleagues and the community;

 - we have put the Corporate Governance, Nomination and Sustainability internal board Committee in charge of ethical matters;